New SAS division focuses on IoT analytics

 - Manufacturing – Manufacturers use IoT analytics to improve uptime on the factory floor, enhance product quality, and track raw materials and finished goods as they move through the operation.

-- Smart cities – IoT analytics help connected cities improve traffic flow on congested streets, and guide citizens whether they’re parking a car, looking for a government office, or paying their water bill.
+- Smart Cities – IoT analytics help connected cities improve traffic flow on congested streets, and guide citizens whether they’re parking a car, looking for a government office, or paying their water bill.

 The SAS IoT division will develop new partnerships and expand existing ones to bring together best-in-class technology and expertise.
 For example, in 2017, SAS and Cisco unveiled the Cisco SAS Edge-to-Enterprise IoT Analytics Platform.
-It brings together all the hardware and software needed to analyse IoT data so customers do not need to build an IoT platform from scratch.
+It brings together all the hardware and software needed to analyze IoT data so customers do not need to build an IoT platform from scratch.
 SAS brings similar benefits to customers through long-standing partnerships with Hewlett Packard Enterprise and Intel.

 SAS is the leader in analytics.
 Through innovative software and services, SAS empowers and inspires customers around the world to transform data into intelligence.
 SAS gives you THE POWER TO KNOW®.